iskatrina/Capstone_project_stock_price_forecasting/README.md

 ## Hyperparameter tuning

-To define best performing parameters:
+To define best performing parameters for each model I used hyperparameter tuning:

  for Random Forest model was used RandomizedSearchCV and search was performed on the following parameters:
 * n_estimators — number of trees in the forest